 Turn Around Time: 1 to 5 days

-Reference Range: The reference range listed is in terms of %Free PSA and attached to each result as an interpretive comment:
+Reference Range: The reference range listed for Free PSA is in terms of %Free PSA and attached to each result as an interpretive comment:

 >25% Free PSA – 8% Risk for Prostate Cancer

 20-25% Free PSA – 16% Risk for Prostate Cancer

 15-20% Free PSA – 20% Risk for Prostate Cancer

 10-15% Free PSA – 28% Risk for Prostate Cancer